Superman (2025) | Review Thread

 Last edited:

 This looks like one of those movies like Terminator Dark Fate that seem generic and forgettable but the internet seems very excited with because of the marketing blitz but when a few months pass everyone will just agree that it was bad.
-Of course this one will most probably be much better than that absolute trash but the fact that reviewers say it's a predictable James Gunn movie tell me everything I need to know about it.
+Of course this one will most probably be much better than that absolute trash but the fact that reviewers say it's a predictable James Gunn movie tells me everything I need to know about it.
 Gunn humor and quirky dialogue is such a terrible choice for Superman

 Last edited: